morganbengtsson/mos/doc/source/tutorial.rst

 This ofcourse makes it possible to make OpenGL calls directly, though It is incouraged.
 Everything should be done via the Renderer API.

 For each frame it is most often desirable to clear the render state.
-The clear() method takes a vec3 of rgb colors:
+The :cpp:func:`mos::Renderer::clear()` method takes a vec3 of rgb colors:

  .. code-block:: c++